tigerbath/tigerbath/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking forward to completing The UoB Coding Bootcamp and entering the world of professional developing
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to collect whisky and play video games
+- ⚡ Fun fact: I like to collect whisky, rare plants and retro video games

 ### Connect with me: